nerdalert/iperf3/README.md

 docker run  -it --rm --name=iperf3-server -p 5201:5201 networkstatic/iperf3 -s
 ```

-That returns an iperf3 process bound to a soccer waiting for new connections:
+That returns an iperf3 process bound to a socket waiting for new connections:

 ```
 -----------------------------------------------------------